 Researchers have devised a penny-sized silicon chip that uses photons to run Shor's algorithm - a well-known quantum approach - to solve a maths problem.

-D-Wave Systems, Inc. is a quantum computing company, based in Burnaby, British Columbia, Canada.
-D-Wave is the world's first company to sell computers which exploit quantum effects in their operation.
+D-Wave Systems Inc. is a Canadian quantum computing company, based in Burnaby, British Columbia, Canada.
+D-Wave was the world's first company to sell computers to exploit quantum effects in their operation.

 The next generation of computers may make use of the "spin" of electrons instead of their charge.
 Spintronics relies on manipulating these spins to make them capable of carrying data.